by Allee Mead

 In a lot of more urban or larger areas, people don’t know each other or don’t know they can call each other and ask for those kinds of assistance.

 For example, in December 2021, there was a day when the mobile crisis team “was just inundated with calls,” Dunn said.
 GCAL connected with a community provider, who was able to help stabilize a situation at the local emergency department while the mobile crisis team was responding to another call.
 “In a lot of more urban or larger areas,” Dunn said, “people don’t know each other or don’t know they can call each other and ask for those kinds of assistance.”

 “This is our community,” Dunn said.
 “We live here, so we have a vested interest in making sure that it is successful and that people get the treatment and services that they need.”

 Mental Health and Suicide Prevention Resources

-The National Suicide Prevention Lifeline, a national network of crisis centers, is available 24/7 to help people experiencing suicidal thoughts and emotional distress.
-The crisis line is 800.273.8255.
-The new three-digit dialing code, 988, will be available nationwide starting July 16, 2022.
+The 988 Suicide and Crisis Lifeline (formerly the National Suicide Prevention Lifeline), a national network of crisis centers, is available 24/7 to help people experiencing suicidal thoughts and emotional distress.
+The three-digit dialing code, 988, is available nationwide as of July 16, 2022.